 There was an air-conditioned room with computers and a game I liked where you swung from vine to vine like Tarzan across the screen.

-I remember spotting a cute girl in there who I hoped would be there every time I went back (she wasn't).
+I remember spotting a cute girl I hoped would be there every time I returned (she wasn't).

 Arizona and Las Vegas (1988)

 At age 12, we went to Arizona and visited my uncle, Andy.
 I remember the triple-degree temps in Phoenix, driving through the Painted Desert and briefly peering over the Grand Canyon.

 Then we drove north to Las Vegas, where I was in heaven playing arcade games on the upper floor of Circus Circus while my parents tried their luck gambling on the main floor below.

 To this day, I've never been back to Vegas, though I remain curious to check it out as an adult.

 At age 13, we went on my all-time favorite family vacation – a two-week trip to Hawaii.